simolus3/drift/README.md

   TextColumn get description => text()();
 }

-// this annotation tells sally to prepare a database class that uses both of the
+// this annotation tells moor to prepare a database class that uses both of the
 // tables we just defined.
 We'll see how to use that database class in a moment.
-@UseSally(tables: [Todos, Categories])
+@Usemoor(tables: [Todos, Categories])
 class MyDatabase {

 }